pmean/build-website/text/05/WithholdingInformation.md

 > *8.07 Deception in Research (a) Psychologists do not conduct a study
 > involving deception unless they have determined that the use of
-> deceptive techniques is justified by the study\'s significant
+> deceptive techniques is justified by the study's significant
 > prospective scientific, educational, or applied value and that
 > effective nondeceptive alternative procedures are not feasible. (b)
 > Psychologists do not deceive prospective participants about research